PrefectHQ/prefect/docs/tutorials/projects.md

 This command will create your `.prefect/` directory along with the two YAML files `deployment.yaml` and `prefect.yaml`; if any of these files or directories already exist, they will not be altered or overwritten.

 !!! tip "Project Recipes"
-    Prefect ships with multiple project recipes, which allow you to initialize a project with a more opinionated structure.
+    Prefect ships with multiple project recipes, which allow you to initialize a project with a more opinionated structure suited to a particular use.
 You can see all available recipes by running:

     <div class="terminal">
     ```bash